You'll target the two muscles that make up the calf:

-- The gastrocnemius muscle gives the calf its rounded shape.
-It's emphasized in standing calf raises.
+- The gastrocnemius muscle, which gives the calf its rounded shape.

-- The soleus is the flatter, longer muscle running underneath the gastrocnemius and lower down your leg.
-It's emphasized in seated calf raises.
+- The soleus, which is the flatter, longer muscle running underneath the gastrocnemius and lower down your leg.

 The Best Calf-Strengthening Exercises